codepath/android_guides/Using-the-RecyclerView.md

 ### Heterogeneous Views

-See [this guide](https://github.com/codepath/android_guides/wiki/Heterogenous-Layouts-inside-RecyclerView) if you want to inflate multiple types of rows inside a single `RecyclerView`:
+See [[this guide|Heterogenous-Layouts-inside-RecyclerView]] if you want to inflate multiple types of rows inside a single `RecyclerView`:

 <img src="http://i105.photobucket.com/albums/m232/purplehaze0077/heterorecycler2.png" width="300" alt="ss2" />